 Implementing a flow management program will require ongoing monitoring, management, and adaptation.
 Changing land use and water use practices, climate change, and effects of mitigation and management measures will result in a dynamic situation that requires periodic assessment and potentially adjusting environmental flow recommendations.
 This process will be most successful if coordinated through established workgroups that include experts on ecological, social, and policy issues within the study area.

-- Implementation plan that includes mitigation measures and adaptive management - Monitoring strategy that informs adaptive management
+- Implementation plan that includes mitigation measures and adaptive management - Monitoring strategy that informs adaptive management - Schedule for assessing performance and determining if adaptive management is necessary

 Outcome of Section C